 Thanh has made close friendships in both the Model U.N. club and the Intercultural Club.
 “I’ve met great groups of students and had great experiences in both clubs, ” she said.
 Thanh’s ambitious goal is to go to graduate school and earn a Ph.D. in clinical neuroscience.

-She’s already getting the hands-on lab experience so important in getting admission to grad school.
-She and prof. Natalie Coe (biology) are planning a research study on the differences in human biological response to psychological stresses.
+Starting in her Sophomore year, Thahn began getting the hands-on lab experience so important in getting admission to grad school.
+She and prof. Natalie Coe (biology) planned a research study on the differences in human biological response to psychological stresses.

 “The biology faculty has been especially helpful in my time here.
 The department is a small and close-knit community, which I appreciate a lot,” she said.
 “Natalie Coe is a great professor, mentor, and advisor.
 She has influenced me so much, especially in my passion for science.”